-where $ \Tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } ^{\mr{par}}$ is defined as follows:
+where $ \tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } ^{\mathrm{par}}$ is defined as follows:

-In other words, it is a probability distribution obtained by swapping only the values of subsystem X in the forward process probability distribution to the opposite temporal direction.
-This sort of process is called a partial time-reversed process, and the distribution of a partial time-reversed process is called a partial time-reversed distribution.\footnote{In a partial time-reversed distribution, only the values taken by subsystem X in the probability distribution of the forward process are swapped in the opposite temporal direction.
-On the other hand, in the partial inverse process distribution, the values taken by both subsystems X and Y are swapped around in the temporal direction \cite{itoUnifiedFrameworkEntropy2020, auconiInformationThermodynamicsTime2019,crooksMarginalConditionalSecond2019}.
-In a non-bipartite time evolution, due to the dependency of X and Y at the same time, it is appropriate to swap the values taken by both X and Y as for a partial inverse process distribution, but even in a partial time-reversed distribution, swapping the values of both X and Y yields $\Tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } ^\mr{par}=\Tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }$, which results in the time-reversed total entropy production and the time-reversed partial entropy production being equivalent.
-Here, to avoid this problem, for the backward partial entropy production and time-reversed partial entropy production of X, we have used different definitions for the substitution of values taken by Y. } \end{dfn} For these forms of partial entropy production, the non-negativity property holds. \begin{result}[Non-Negativity of Partial Entropy Production] For backward partial entropy production $\Sigma_{\mr{X}} ^{\mr{par}}$ and time-reversed partial entropy production $\Tilde{\Sigma}_{\mr{X}} ^{\mr{par}}$,
+${Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }^\mathrm{par}$ is a probability distribution obtained by swapping only the values of subsystem X in the forward distribution to the opposite temporal direction.
+In the following, we call this a partial time-reversed process of X. We also call the distribution of a partial time-reversed process a partial time-reversed distribution\footnote{In a partial time-reversed distribution, only the values taken by subsystem X in the probability distribution of the forward process are swapped in the opposite temporal direction.
+On the other hand, in the partial backward distribution, the values taken by both subsystems X and Y are swapped around in the temporal direction \cite{itoUnifiedFrameworkEntropy2020, auconiInformationThermodynamicsTime2019,crooksMarginalConditionalSecond2019}.
+In a non-bipartite time evolution, due to the dependency of X and Y at the same time, it is appropriate to swap the values taken by both X and Y as for a partial backward distribution, but even in a partial time-reversed distribution, swapping the values of both X and Y yields $\tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } ^\mathrm{par}=\tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }$, which results in the total dissipation function and the partial dissipation function being equivalent.
+Here, to avoid this problem, for the partial entropy production and partial dissipation function of X, we have used different definitions for the substitution of values taken by Y. }. \end{dfn} For these forms of partial entropy production and dissipation function, the non-negativity property holds. \begin{result}[Non-Negativity of Partial Entropy Production] For partial entropy production $\Sigma_{\mathrm{X}} ^{\mathrm{par}}$ and partial dissipation function $\tilde{\Sigma}_{\mathrm{X}} ^{\mathrm{par}}$,

 \end{result} \begin{proof} This follows directly from the non-negativity of KLD.
-Based on the conditions under which KLD is zero, this relationship becomes an equality in the case of backward entropy production when the following condition holds for all $\mathbf{x}_{t},\mathbf{y}_{t},\mathbf{x}_{t+1},\mathbf{y}_{t+1}$:
+Based on the conditions under which KLD is zero, this relationship becomes an equality in the case of entropy production when the following condition holds for all $\mathbf{x}_{t},\mathbf{y}_{t},\mathbf{x}_{t+1},\mathbf{y}_{t+1}$: